 As history goes, especially when it comes to obstreperous maritime republics such as La Serenissima, while at the beginning its relations with international traders and merchants were thriving and welcome, with time and always growing businesses, they started deteriorating, and rivalry rather than cooperation began to creep up.

 The business connection between Venice and the Jewish community has been estimated to date back to the late 10th century when the Republic began to impose itself in the Adriatic and expand in the Mediterranean blessed by a strategic position that made it the perfect hub between sea and land trades.
-Mainly active in the loan system, initially the presence of Jewish bankers had many benefits for the city, such as making the government the recipient of a rather substantial concession tax and making Venice a privileged destination for neighboring cities that didn’t have such banking schemes.
-Gradually, however, officials grew skeptical and designed a surveillance plan to avoid abusive loaning.
+Mainly active in the loan system, initially the presence of Jewish bankers had many benefits for the city, such as making the government the recipient of a rather substantial concession tax and making Venice a privileged destination for neighbouring cities that didn’t have such banking schemes.
+Gradually, however, officials grew sceptical and designed a surveillance plan to avoid abusive loaning.

 With time, the wars that saw Venice fighting for supremacy against other powers such as the maritime republic of Genoa “La Superba” (The Superbe) proved a hard blow for the coffers of the state, leading the Senate to accept loans at the fixed interest rate of 10-12% depending on the type of credit.